Mustafa Kemal Atatürk: First World War (1914–18)

-When Mehmed VI became the new Sultan of the Ottoman Empire in July 1918, he called Atatürk to Constantinople, and after several meetings in the months July and August 1918, reassigned him to the command of the Seventh Army in Palestine.
-Atatürk arrived in Aleppo on 26 August 1918, then continued south to his headquarters in Nablus.
+When Mehmed VI became the new Sultan of the Ottoman Empire in July 1918, he called Mustafa Kemal to Constantinople, and after several meetings in the months July and August 1918, reassigned him to the command of the Seventh Army in Palestine.
+Mustafa Kemal arrived in Aleppo on 26 August 1918, then continued south to his headquarters in Nablus.
 The Seventh Army was holding the central sector of the front lines.
 On 19 September, at the beginning of the Battle of Megiddo, the Eighth Army was holding the coastal flank but fell apart and Liman Pasha ordered the Seventh Army to withdraw to the north in order to prevent the British from conducting a short envelopment to the Jordan River.
 The Seventh Army retired towards the Jordan River but was destroyed by British aerial bombardment during its retreat from Nablus on 21 September 1918.
-Nevertheless, Atatürk managed to form a defence line to the north of Aleppo.
-According to Lord Kinross, Atatürk was the only Turkish general in the war who never suffered a defeat.
+Nevertheless, Mustafa Kemal managed to form a defence line to the north of Aleppo.
+According to Lord Kinross, Mustafa Kemal was the only Turkish general in the war who never suffered a defeat.

 The war ended with the Armistice of Mudros which was signed on 30 October 1918, and all German and Austro-Hungarian troops in the Ottoman Empire were granted ample time to withdraw.
-On 31 October, Atatürk was appointed to the command of the Yıldırım Army Group, replacing Liman von Sanders.
-Atatürk organized the distribution of weapons to the civilians in Antep in case of a defensive conflict against the invading Allies.
+On 31 October, Mustafa Kemal was appointed to the command of the Yıldırım Army Group, replacing Liman von Sanders.
+Mustafa Kemal organized the distribution of weapons to the civilians in Antep in case of a defensive conflict against the invading Allies.

-Atatürk's last active service in the Ottoman Army was organizing the return of the Ottoman troops left behind to the south of the defensive line.
-In early November 1918, the Yıldırım Army Group was officially dissolved, and Atatürk returned to an occupied Constantinople, the Ottoman capital, on 13 November 1918.
+Mustafa Kemal's last active service in the Ottoman Army was organizing the return of the Ottoman troops left behind to the south of the defensive line.
+In early November 1918, the Yıldırım Army Group was officially dissolved, and Mustafa Kemal returned to an occupied Constantinople, the Ottoman capital, on 13 November 1918.
 For a period of time, he worked at the headquarters of the Ministry of War (Harbiye Nezareti) in Constantinople and continued his activities in this city until 16 May 1919.
 Along the established lines of the partitioning of the Ottoman Empire, the Allies (British, Italian, French and Greek forces) occupied Anatolia.
 The occupation of Constantinople, followed by the occupation of İzmir (the two largest Ottoman cities at the time) sparked the establishment of the Turkish National Movement and the Turkish War of Independence.